Skip to content

 Linux Command Line Interface for Beginners I

-The operating system of the MSU HPC is CentOS, which is a distribution of Linux.
+The operating system of the MSU HPC is Ubuntu, which is a distribution of Linux.
 So if you want to use our system, it is essential to equip some basic knowledge of Linux.
 Even though Linux supports a GUI, most works are done on a terminal via text.
 The Linux command line is a text interface to Linux.

 We will walk through some practical exercises to become familiar with a few basic commands and concept.